The Alwoodley Vision for Religious Education

-Our vision for R.E is based on the national guidance issued by the R.E Council in 2013 and the Leeds Syllabus for Religious Education 2015 – 2020.
+In school we follow the national guidance issued by the R.E Council in 2013 and use the Leeds Syllabus 'Believing and Belonging' 2015 -2020 for teaching Religious Education.

 In R.E pupils discover, explore and consider different answers to these questions, in local, national and global contexts, through learning about and from religions and other world views.
 They learn to appraise the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.